 Do they?
 Are you sure?

-To add some clarity to this discussion, we’ve created an Office 365 Shared Responsibility Model.
+To add some clarity to this discussion, we’ve created a Microsoft 365 Shared Responsibility Model.
 It’s designed to help you — and anyone close to this technology — understand exactly what Microsoft is responsible for and what responsibility falls on the business itself.
 After all — it is YOUR data!

 Over the course of this post, you’ll see we’re going to populate out this Shared Responsibility Model.
 On the top half of the model, you will see Microsoft’s responsibility.
-This information was compiled based on information from the
+This information was compiled based on information from Microsoft documentation, in case you would like to look for yourself.

 On the bottom half, we will populate out the responsibility that falls on the business, or more specifically, the IT organization.